nacastroc/odoo-tutorials/README.md

 # odoo-tutorials

-A collection of Odoo addons excercises fromdocumentation tutorials
+A collection of Odoo addons excercises from documentation tutorials